unixwzrd/oobabooga-macOS/macOS-Install.md

 This is a lot to cover, but there are more modules which get mis-installed and need to be repaired, re-installed, or built from source.
 This package has a lot of modules and a lot of dependencies, so expect breakage from time to time.
 Making checkpoints for rollback along the way will help a lot if you get a bad module, you won't have to destroy your whole venv or figure out which modules need to be uninstalled and re-installed.

-Once you feel comfortable with your checkpoints and working venv, you can remove some of theones you aren't using and this will improve Conda's performance.
+Once you feel comfortable with your checkpoints and working venv, you can remove some of the ones you aren't using and this will improve Conda's performance.

-At his point, LLaMA models dhold start up just fine as long as they are GGML formatted models and you should see a noticeable performance improvement.
+At his point, LLaMA models should start up just fine as long as they are GGML formatted models and you should see a noticeable performance improvement.
 Put as many GPU layers as you possibly can and set the threads at a reasonable number like 8.

 ## Extensions